Aug 27, 2024

 edx 0x2 2

 Ok.
-At this moment eax is filled with 3 and there is 2 on edx.
-After this, we can see assembly instructions.
+At this moment, eax is filled with 3, and edx contains 2.
+After this, we see the assembly instruction:

-lea stands for load effective address. simply it'll add eax and edx.
-After the result will be saved in eax.
-Let's see if this is true or false.
+lea stands for "load effective address."
+It simply adds eax and edx.
+The result is saved in eax.
+Let's see if this is true:

 (gdb) i r eax